zepam/Glossary/README.md

 **Data Mining:** Analyzing raw data to extract useful information and find patterns.

 **Structured Data**: data organized in a specific format, such as position (lat, long) information or physical measurements.

+**Unstructured Data**: data that are not organized in a specific format and require more complex methods for automated interpretation.
+Examples include images, papers, books, audio files etc.